MylesLandais/obsidian-sync/ITIL v4 foundations.md

 **Output** deliverable tangible, or intangible

-**Utility**  functionality offered by a product, *fit for purpose* that removes constraints from the consumer.
+**Utility**  defines the *functionality* offered by a product, *fit for purpose* that removes constraints from the consumer.
 **Warranty** assurance that a product or service *fit for use* will meet agreed requirements, Availability, capacity, security, continuity

 ## Service Relationships
 ![[Pasted image 20211109105204.png]]

-**Service offering** Good, Access to resources, and Service actions desgined to address target consumers needs.
+**Service offering** Goods, Access to resources, and/or Service actions desgined to address target consumers needs.
 **Service relationship management** combined or joined activites between providers and consumers for creating value.
 *Service provision*
 *Service consumption* act of organizations consuming services